Information for Ukrainian refugees

 Education

-Every child has a right to education and is obliged to attend school.
-This includes children who are in the Netherlands temporarily or are refugees.
-Read how education in the Netherlands works for children up to the age of 18 at www.refugeehelp.nl/education-children.
+Every child has a right to education and is obliged to attend school and this includes children who are in the Netherlands temporarily, or are refugees.
+Find out how education works in the Netherlands for children up to age 18 at refugeehelp.nl/school.

 In Amersfoort, the following options are available :

-• Children aged between 0 and 4 years old can attend a childcare center if you work.
+• Children aged between 0 and 4 years old can attend a childcare centre if you work.
 You can choose a childcare location yourself, but many childcare places are full.
-If you have found a childcare center, you may be entitled to childcare allowance.
-You can apply through the government at (the Dutch website) www.belastingdienst.nl/kinderopvangtoeslag-aanvragen.
-The conditions for eligibility for childcare allowance can be found on www.belastingdienst.nl/voorwaarden-kinderopvangtoeslag (Dutch website).
+If you have found a childcare centre, you may be entitled to childcare allowance.
+You can apply for it through the government at the Tax Administration's Dutch website on applying for childcare allowance.
+You can find information on how to qualify for childcare allowance one page further.

 • Preschoolers (4 and 5-year-olds) can attend any primary school you wish, if space is available in the right age group.